Starting from: | $155per person |

 Stop 5 |

-Mask FactoryThe vibrantly colored masks were carved to be sold as souvenirs but masks have been an integral of Guatemalan culture since pre-Colombian times when they were used for religious dance ceremonies.
+Mask FactoryThe vibrantly colored masks were carved to be sold as souvenirs but masks have been an integral of Guatemalan culture since pre-Colombian times when they were used fir religious dance ceremonies.
 Over time, dances evolved to incorporate both Mayan and Spanish influences.
-The tradition continues today with indigenous groups performing masked dances that reenact religious and mythological themes, often centered around fertility or warding away evil.
-We will have a little show of what a traditional dance looks like.
+The tradition continues today with indigenous groups performing masked dances that reenact religious and mythological themes, often centered around fertility or warding away evil, having a little show of what a traditional dance looks like.
 After the mask factory visit, we will head back to Antigua. |

 What You’ll Experience